Trump says US strike on vessel in Caribbean targeted Venezuela's Tren de Aragua gang, killed 11

 Maduro on Monday told reporters he “would constitutionally declare a republic in arms” if his country were attacked by U.S. forces deployed to the Caribbean.

 Garcia Cano reported from Mexico City.
-AP journalists Matthew Lee in Mexico City, Adriana Gomez Licon in Ft.
+AP journalists Matthew Lee in Mexico City, Jorge Rueda in Caracas, Venezuela, Adriana Gomez Licon in Ft.
 Lauderdale, Florida, and Sagar Meghani in Washington contributed reporting.